Heroin Rehab at Engage Wellness Acton

 • Mental health problems such as depression

 If you think a loved one could benefit from treatment for heroin addiction, you may have noticed that they’ve had unexplained financial troubles.
-They may have asked to borrow money but then haven been secretive when asked what it was for.
+They may have asked to borrow money but then have been secretive when asked what it was for.
 They may also have changed the people they socialize with and the places they go.
 These are all signs that could indicate a problem, so if you’re able to, talk to that person and try to discover if they’re ready to seek help.

 How Heroin Impacts Your Body and Mind

-Heroin is a form of morphine and affects the body in a similar way but at very intense levels.
+Heroin is a derivative of morphine and affects the body in a similar way but at very intense levels.[8]
 This sudden high volume of morphine in the brain causes the rapid production of dopamine, which is experienced as euphoria and a feeling of intense well-being.

 Unfortunately, with repeated use, the brain finds it harder to produce regular levels of dopamine on a day-to-day basis.
 Because dopamine is a neurotransmitter linked to pleasure and reward, users can quickly find themselves bored or disillusioned by things they used to love.
-After a while, the only thing that interests them is heroin use, because their brain believes it’s the only way to get dopamine.
+After a while, the only thing that interests them is heroin use because their brain believes it’s the only way to get dopamine.

 Repeated heroin use can also impact your: